jiritobolka/gooddata.github.com/docs/sso.md

    • the `email` corresponds to a user account set up in GoodData with SSO permissions (done by GoodData, see Implementation Timeline, step 5)
    • the `validity` is a date in UTC timezone (in [UNIX timestamp](http://en.wikipedia.org/wiki/Unix_time) format) when this authentication should expire.
 It should always be > now (perhaps by at least 10minutes to allow for network delays and server clock variations)

-4. Sign this string using PGP with Partner private key
+4. Sign this string using PGP with Partner private key, make sure **not** to use the `--clearsign` option
 5. Encrypt the result from step 4 with GoodData public key
-6. [URL-encode](http://en.wikipedia.org/wiki/Percent-encoding) the result from step 5
+6. [URL-encode](http://meyerweb.com/eric/tools/dencoder/) the result from step 5

 The above steps are summarized in this pseudo-code: